 Ben Wheatley next went onto direct the U is for Unearthed segment of The ABCs of Death (2012); Sightseers (2012), a black comedy about murderous tourists; the unfathomable non-genre historical film A Field in England (2013); the J.G.
-Ballard adaptation High-Rise (2015) about an apartment building that slowly collapses into barbarism and the non-genre Free Fire (2016) about a shootout in a warehouse, the remake of Rebecca (2020) and the Folk Horror film In the Earth (2021).
+Ballard adaptation High-Rise (2015) about an apartment building that slowly collapses into barbarism, the non-genre Free Fire (2016) about a shootout in a warehouse, the remake of Rebecca (2020) and the Folk Horror film In the Earth (2021).
 Wheatley has also produced Aaaaaaaah!
-(2015), The Ghoul (2016) and The Greasy Strangler (2016).
+(2015), The Ghoul (2016), The Greasy Strangler (2016) and In Fabric (2018).

 (Nominee for Best Actor (Neil Maskell) at this site’s Best of 2011 Awards).